AvaIre/docs/commands.md

 #### Usage

 	!lsar
-	-  List all the self
+	-  List all the self-assignable roles for the server.

 <a name="ModlogCommand"></a>